bailey572/cplusplus/GnuTools/project/Makefile.md

 Finished program
 ```

 But wait, what about the target main.cpp?
-Well, it gets called before file1 or file2 but does not have a named target but it does have a file and this will be processed by the default make rules where the presence of the main.ccp file will execute the targets recipe.
+Well, it gets called before file1 or file2, but it does not have a named target.
+What it does have is a file, and this is processed by the default make rules where the presence of the main.ccp file will execute the targets recipe.

 You can prove this by creating a makefile, file2.cpp, file1.cpp, main.cpp.
 Populate the files and run make all.